-For The Period Of: GE Will Replace: One Year From the date of the original purchase Any part of the microwave cooking center which fails due to a defect in materials or workmanship.
-During this full one-year warranty, GE will also provide, free of charge, all labor and in-home service to replace the defective part.
-Limited Additional Four-Year For the second through the fifth year from date of the original purchase A replacement magnetron tube the magnetron tube fails because of a manufacturing defect.
-During this limited additional four-year warranty , you will be responsible for any labor or in-home service.
+For The Period Of: GE Will Replace:

+One Year From the date of the original purchase

+Any part of the microwave cooking center which fails due to a defect in materials or workmanship.
+During this limited one-year warranty, GE will also provide, free of charge, all labor and in-home service to replace the defective part.